evkx/evkx.github.io/content/models/xpeng/x9/X9_AWD_Performance/_index.md

 ## Performance

 The XPENG X9 AWD Performance delivers a solid performance with a maximum power of 370 kW (503 hp / 496 bhp) and a total torque of 640 Nm (472 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.7 seconds and reaches a top speed of 200 km/h (124 mph), making it competitive within its class.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.7 seconds and reaches a top speed of 200 km/h (124 mph), making it competitive within its class.

 ## Battery, Range, and Charging